genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. Create a new GKE cluster by running the command gcloud container clusters create[CLUSTER_NAME] -–enable-autoscaling -–min-nodes=1 --max-nodes=10.
     * D. Redeploy your application To enable autoscaling, add a tag to the instances in the cluster by running the command gcloud compute instances add-tags [INSTANCE] --tags=enable-autoscaling,min-nodes=1,max-nodes=1

 8. Your company plans to store sensitive PII data in a cloud storage bucket.
 Your compliance department has asked you to ensure the objects in this bucket are encrypted by customer-managed encryption keys.
-What should you do?
+What should you do?__[REVISAR]__

     * A. In the bucket advanced settings, select Customer-supplied key and then select a Cloud KMS encryption key.
-    * B. In the bucket advanced settings, select Customer-managed key and then select a Cloud KMS encryption key.
+    * B. **In the bucket advanced settings, select Customer-managed key and then select a Cloud KMS encryption key.**
     * C. Recreate the bucket to use a Customer-managed key.
 Encryption can only be specificed at the time of bucket creation.
     * D. In the bucket advanced settings, select Google-managed key and then select a Cloud KMS encryption key.